JPG vs PNG: Which Format Should You Use?

 Use PNG for logos, charts, icons, and graphics that need transparency or sharp edges.

-🧠 Tip: Use CompressFast to reduce the size of both JPG and PNG images while preserving quality.
+💡 Tip: Use CompressFast to reduce the size of both JPG and PNG images while keeping the quality.